markdown-all-in-one/docs/docs/contributing/emoji.md

 Note that the above example only reverts single commit.
 In very rare cases, you need to revert multiple commits at once.
 Remember to summarize the commits concisely.

+We leave the choice to project maintainers.

 ### Why no "internationalization and localization"

 [Internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) is more of a scope, which is described in Conventional Commits, than an action.
 Besides, whether and how to do it depends on your project.

+We leave the choice to project maintainers.

 This also applies to "accessibility", "assets", "comments", "literals", "user experience", etc.